coursera/courseraresearchexports/README.rst

 ^^^^^^^^^^^^

 To enable tab autocomplete, please install `argcomplete <https://github.com/kislyuk/argcomplete>`_ using ``pip install autocomplete``.
-Then adding the line ``eval "$(register-python-argcomplete dataduct)"`` to enable autocomplete for bash.
-See the argcomplete documentation for enable autocomplete for zsh.
+See the argcomplete documentation for enable global autocomplete for your shell.

 Setup